maixnor/wu/obsidian/Exam Questions Preparation.md

 - one, multiple, or none of the answers can be correct in the exam
 - answers are scrambled in order

+### How to read
+purple tick => correct
+no tick => incorrect
+the indented text gives extra reasons or points to extra reasons with links

 ## Austrian Constitutional Law
 - [ ] The ECHR is an international treaty which is why it is ranked as an ordinary federal law in Austria.